 Consumers Trust Direct Mail – Does Your Marketing Team?

-Experts at Marketing Sherpa, senior marketers and the neuromarketing researchers in the Canada Post study believe that consumers trust direct mail for clear and important reasons.
+Experts at Marketing Sherpa, senior marketers, and neuromarketing researchers in the Canada Post study believe that consumers trust direct mail for clear and important reasons.
 Science and common sense combine to make a strong argument.
-That being said, digital marketing has incredible leverage for many organizations, and is commanding a larger and larger portion of marketing budgets.
+That being said, digital marketing has incredible leverage for many organizations and is commanding a larger and larger portion of marketing budgets.

-The evidence is pretty overwhelming that you should.
+The evidence is pretty overwhelming that you should send direct mail.

 Especially if you hope to build trust with your audience.